 The leverage is averaged with 1.00 because of chaining of bullpens.
 If the closer goes down, the manager is not going to use the AAA callup as the closer.
 The AAA callup will move to the back of the bullpen while everyone else will move up one slot in the pecking order and the top setup man will become the closer.
 Modifying the leverage in this way accounts for this difference.

-One other adjustment occurs here is that we recenter WAA for the league at zero, so that the average is exactly zero.
-This factor is put in this value, which is why you will see some non-zero values in WAA_
+One other adjustment occurs here: we re-center WAA for the league at zero, so that the average is exactly zero.
+This factor is put in this value, which is why you will see some non-zero values in WAA

 After we make a first pass through the calculations, we determine how the league's current total WAA and WAR differs from the desired overall league WAR.
 We then add or subtract fractional WAA and replacement runs from each player's WAA or runs_replacement total based on their playing time, and recompute WAR with this adjustment included.